tomshaffner/PiThermalCam/index.md

 [![Wiring Setup](/images/mlx90640_rpi_wiring_diagram_w_table.png#center)](/PiThermalCam/images/mlx90640_rpi_wiring_diagram_w_table.png)
 *[Image by Joshua Hrisko / Maker Portal, copied with permission and thanks](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/)*

 Most of the physical setup is straightforward.
-The one piece specific to this project is wiring the camera to the Pi itself, and luckly for us, Josh at Maker Portal has made the perfect picture (above) for this and kindly agreed to let me put it here too.
+The one piece specific to this project is wiring the camera to the Pi itself, and luckly for us, Josh at Maker Portal has made the perfect diagram (above) for this and kindly agreed to let me put it here too.

 The image shows where the camera connects to the Pi using the appropriate power and I2C pins.
-In my particular case I had a fan on the ground pin shown in this so I needed to move the ground wire to another ground on the Pi, but you can find another ground as needed in the [GPIO pinout diagrams](https://www.raspberrypi.org/documentation/usage/gpio/) available in many places online.
+In my particular case I had a fan on the ground pin used here so I needed to move the ground wire to another ground on the Pi, but you can find another ground as needed in the [GPIO pinout diagrams](https://www.raspberrypi.org/documentation/usage/gpio/) available in many places online.

 Below is a picture of my device in final form.
 You can see the case I used (but would not recommend; better to get one a tad more open and with a variable speed fan) and the fact that I initially bought a Stemma connector with male ends meant I had to solder those to other wires to connect to the Pi.
 If you buy the right pieces the first time yours will look cleaner than this.